Spectrum Modem Lights: Meanings & Easy Fixes

 • Normal blinking for the first 1-3 minutes after reboot as the modem connects to the network.
 Give it 5-10 minutes to stabilize.

 • Weak coax cable signal causing the modem to continually search for signal.
 Ensure all coax connections are tight.
-Adding a signal amplifier could help.

 • Overloaded network with too many connected devices choking bandwidth.
 Try disconnecting some devices like streaming boxes temporarily.

 • Interference from nearby electronics that use the same 2.4 GHz or 5 GHz WiFi channels.
-Change router channel or switch devices to ethernet.
+Change router channel or switch devices to Ethernet.

 • Inclement weather like heavy rain or snow that can impact cable line signals.
 Check Spectrum for any reported outages.